devbrunogomes/pomodoro-timer/README.md

 <h2 id="started">🚀 Project</h2>

-On the long of the day, we need a little help for to do everything what we need do.
-So, this application can help us in this mission.
-They can't do everything for us, but every little help is great.
+Sometimes, maintaining focus can be challenging.
+That's why this application was designed to allow users to time their focused work sessions and breaks, because life is all about finding that balance, isn't it?

 [![project][PROJECT__BADGE]][PROJECT__URL]

 <h2 id="started">🛠 Tools used</h2>

-For made this app, i used some technologies.
-Like SCSS for styles, and, for states management i used the 'context' from React Js.
+For made this app, i dont needed a lot of technologies, the challenge was the logic to make it work well, but i used an lib for react icons and litte of inspiration.

 <h2 id="colab">🤝 About Me</h2>